badnickname/badnickname/README.md

 ## Hi there 👋
+I'm fullstack developer.
+My core stack is `.NET C#` and `Vue`
+- 🔭 I’m currently migrating to `Angular` ...
+- 🌱 ... and mastering algorithms

 <!--
 **badnickname/badnickname** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.